meeeeeooooowwwwwww/this/README.md

 # 3. Pull the latest production code (if collaborating)
 # git pull origin production

-# 4. Merge tested changes from 'develop' into 'production'
+# 4. Merge tested changes from 'development' into 'production'
-git merge develop
+git merge development
 # --- Resolve any merge conflicts if they occur --- #

 # 5. Push the merge to the remote production branch (optional but good practice)